bishopdynamics/superbird-debian-kiosk/README.md

 - Debian Mode - default, no buttons held

-  - bootlogo says Debian Trixie
+  - bootlogo is blue Home Assistant icon
   - kernel is `boot_a` root is `data`

 - Utility Mode - hold button 1